 The Youth Zone model is based on the successful Bolton Lads and Girls Club, where a combination of revenue streams, including private sector funding, ensures its sustainability and over time allows the income streams to grow and diversify steadily, increasing the Youth Zone offer.
 At the time of opening, OnSide ensures that each Youth Zone has three years revenue funding in place and this will be the case in Barking and Dagenham.
 This allows the new charity time to establish itself as a key part of the local youth offer and demonstrate the huge value it can provide to the lives of many of the borough’s young people.
 Over the first three years, the Youth Zone, supported by its private sector-led Board, will develop new income sources and partnerships to allow its income to grow, in the same way that all OnSide Youth Zones have grown.

-The Youth Zone will create mixture of approximately 50 full and part-time local jobs and generate a minimum of 100 volunteering opportunities within the community.
+The Youth Zone has created mixture of approximately 50 full and part-time local jobs and will generate a minimum of 100 volunteering opportunities within the community.

 What will happen to all the existing Youth Provision?

 Barking and Dagenham Youth Zone will act as a platform to help grow the total offer for young people, with the purpose of complementing and enhancing the current offer for young people.